john-l-hansen/lindy-ladow-coaching-website/src/content/posts/2020-05-17-what-would-you-call-a-post-without-an-image.md

 description: Birth, marriage and death.
 Life is about the marriage of ideas and concepts
 featuredImage: /assets/cloudmelody.jpg
 ---
-Reverent: adoration, feeling or showing deep and solumn respect.
+**Reverent: adoration, feeling or showing deep and solumn respect.
 Worship silently.
 Feeling deep connection.
-Webster Dictionary
+Webster Dictionary**

 Go to every reverent moment you can remember in your life.
 String them together.
 What patterns exist there?
 Feel them.......breath, breath, breath...now what do you want today?

-Relevant: The quality or state of being closely connected.
+**Relevant: The quality or state of being closely connected.
 Appropriate.
+Webster Dictionary**

 What does relevant mean to you?
 It is personal you are the filter.

 Live your preferences.

 The reverence makes it grow.

 There is the reference of your life.

+> *Follow your bliss and the universe will open doors for you where there were only walls.*
+>
+>  *\    Joseph Cambell*
+>
+>